 Confucius, The Doctrine of the Mean

 Confucius did not claim miracles or any divinity but had great faith in the power of education, respect for the past, righteous conduct, and reform of corrupt practices.
+His own life was not particularly remarkable and he was beset by many challenges, such as the death of his parents and the political turmoil of his era.
+However, to Confucius, dealing with everyday difficulties was an essential part of reforming your character and becoming a better person.

 The Complete Confucius